jdart1/arasan-chess/doc/BUILD.md

 Syzygy tablebase support is enabled by default.

-Syzygy support and some of the Python scripts in the tools subdirectory rely on imported submodules.
+Syzygy support, NNUE support,and some of the Python scripts in the tools subdirectory rely on imported submodules.
 So if building Arasan from a git respository, issue the following command within your git directory to pull these dependencies into your your source tree:

 git submodule update --init --recursive

-Arasan now requires a modern compiler with C++11 features (although not necessarily complete C++11 support).
+Arasan now requires a modern compiler with at least C++-17 support.

 Limited testing has been done on other OSs and architectures other than x32 and amd64.
 However, the code is designed to be portable.